scribere-sh/app/README.md

 > This is an assesment for our [Bachelors in Software Engineering (BSE)](https://www.yoobee.ac.nz/courses/technology/bachelor-of-software-engineering) at [Yoobee College of Creative Innovation](https://www.yoobee.ac.nz/).
 >
 > As such this repository is under the MIT License as a learning resource.
+>
+> We have no intention of improving this in any way, and I will never look at it again as long as I live.

 <br />